 In marketing and communications, one size has never ‘fit all’.
-But personalisation wasn’t scalable for large businesses, nor affordable for smaller businesses – until now.
+But personalisation wasn’t always scalable for large businesses, nor affordable for smaller businesses – until now.

 Smart technology and people’s willingness to share their information has made it possible for marketers to move away from mass-marketing and towards individual, humanised brand experiences.
 Now it’s all about individual user experiences, and refining these to make them more specific and relevant to each person.